sgfdejesus/Python-Exploratory-Data-Analysis-on-Spotify-2023-Dataset/EDA_Incentive_README.md

-# 🎶 Exploratory Data Analysis: Most Streamed Spotify Songs 2023 🎶
+# 🎶 Exploratory Data Analysis: Most Streamed Spotify Songs 2023 🎶 andami paaaa

 This project performs an **Exploratory Data Analysis (EDA)** on a dataset detailing popular tracks on Spotify in 2023.
 The goal is to analyze, visualize, and interpret data to extract insights about trends, characteristics, and factors that contribute to a song's popularity.